- Basic troubleshooting

 The 3 status items are defined as follows:

-• The Project Repositories output shows how many project repositories are synced from the primary to the secondary.
+output shows how many project repositories are synced from the primary to the secondary. - The

-• The Project Verified Repositories output shows how many project repositories on this secondary have a matching repository checksum with the Primary.
+output shows how many project repositories on this secondary have a matching repository checksum with the Primary. - The

-• The Repositories Checked output shows how many project repositories have passed a local Git repository check (git fsck) on the secondary.
+output shows how many project repositories have passed a local Git repository check (git fsck

-If you notice replication or verification failures, you can try to resolve them.
+If you notice synchronization or verification failures, you can try to resolve them.

 If there are Repository check failures, you can try to resolve them.